HEX3028/Dynamic-Execution-System/README.md

 ### Is DES avaliable yet?
 Currently no, DES is still under progress.
 ### What are the rules?
-Because we love our customers we decided for only 2 rules.
+Because we love our customers we decided for only 3 rules.
 **NO RACISM OR RACIST SCRIPTS**
 **NO ANTIFURRY OR HATE SCRIPTS**
+**No using other serversides (Like voronide.)**
 ### Is Sensation Hub Allowed?
 Yes, It absolutely is!
 Sensation Hub will be completely allowed!